hi-dhl/Binding/README.md

 * Method 1: Use in `onCreateView`，[see example](https://github.com/hi-dhl/Binding/tree/main/app/src/main/java/com/hi/dhl/demo/binding/navigation)
 * Method 2: Use in `onViewCreated`，see example [ViewBindFragment.kt](https://github.com/hi-dhl/Binding/blob/main/app/src/main/java/com/hi/dhl/demo/binding/viewbind/ViewBindFragment.kt) and  [DataBindRecycleFragment.kt](https://github.com/hi-dhl/Binding/blob/main/app/src/main/java/com/hi/dhl/demo/binding/databind/list/DataBindRecycleFragment.kt)

-**PS: Need to pay attention to the following points：**

-* If you use Navigaion Fragment management framework, you can only use `Method 1`，[see example](https://github.com/hi-dhl/Binding/tree/main/app/src/main/java/com/hi/dhl/demo/binding/navigation)
-* Use in `BottomSheetDialogFragment` ，you can only use `Method 1`
-* In other Fragment scenarios, if the ui is not displayed using `Method 2`, please use `Method 1` to solve the problem

 ```
 Method 1：